debusklaneml/mldebusklane.com/content/project/Website/website.md

 ---
 aliases: [arm]
-title: R & Python - `reticulate`
+title: Academic - Hugo Website Build
-summary: A basic rundown of how to set up the `reticulate` package.
+summary: This is what you are viewing... right now.
 abstract: ""
 date: "2020-02-15T00:00:00Z"
 image: